 (a) African governments ignore unexplained HIV infections

-Over more than 30 years, newspapers and medical journals have reported only a very small fraction of the millions of unexpected HIV infections people have found over the last 30 years in themselves, loved ones, and friends.
-Click on country pagers for an account of some of these reported unexpected infections (countries in alphabetical order): Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo (Brazzaville), Cote d’Ivoire, Democratic Republic of the Congo, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Namibia, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, Somalia, South Africa, South Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia, Zimbabwe.
+Over more than 30 years, people in Africa have recognized hundreds of thousands — maybe millions — of unexplained infections in their families and communities.
+No community or government has investigated by testing widely to find all victims and to zero in on and fix dangerous skin-piercing procedures.
+Click on country pagers for an account of some reported unexplained infections (countries in alphabetical order): Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo (Brazzaville), Cote d’Ivoire, Democratic Republic of the Congo, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Namibia, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, Somalia, South Africa, South Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia, Zimbabwe.

 (b) Governments outside Africa investigate to find and stop HIV outbreaks from unsafe healthcare

-Governments outside sub-Saharan Africa have investigated unexplained infections: asking where people received healthcare; tracing and testing others who got healthcare from the same place; finding and fixing mistakes; and telling the public what happened.
-No country that has investigated unexpected infections to find an HIV outbreak from healthcare has developed a generalized epidemic.
-These links take you to pages with information and references for HIV healthcare outbreak investigations in 20 countries (listed in alphabetical order): Argentina, Australia, Cambodia, China, Colombia, Denmark, Egypt, India, Kazakhstan, Kyrgyzstan, Libya, Mexico, Pakistan, Romania, Russia, Spain, Tajikistan, the United States, Uzbekistan, and Vietnam.
+Communities and governments outside sub-Saharan Africa have investigated unexplained infections: asking where people received healthcare; tracing and testing others who got healthcare from the same place; finding and fixing mistakes; and telling the public what happened.
+No country that has investigated to find an HIV outbreak from healthcare has developed a generalized epidemic.
+These links take you to pages with information and references for investigations in 20 countries (listed in alphabetical order): Argentina, Australia, Cambodia, China, Colombia, Denmark, Egypt, India, Kazakhstan, Kyrgyzstan, Libya, Mexico, Pakistan, Romania, Russia, Spain, Tajikistan, the United States, Uzbekistan, and Vietnam.
 The table below lists 12 investigated and reported outbreaks with >100 HIV infections.

 Table: Investigated HIV outbreaks from healthcare with >100 infections (listed by year of outbreak)